Alsace from the sky – 7 aerial activities to try out

 • Nothing, or the fact that it seems too short maybe even if 40 minutes of flight is still quite long

-Do you know theparamotor microlight?
+This experiment was performed by Laurène – Do you knowparamotor ultralight?
 To put it simply, it is a kind of paraglider equipped with a motor: itis the smallest motorized aircraft!
 The engine is not used to move forward as in an airplane, it is simply used to go up in altitude.
 Otherwise, it is the sail itself that allows you to fly.
 You can make a paramotor flight experience in Alsace easily, just a great experience!

 • Fly and enjoy a superb panorama of the Alsace landscape